MAKE A DONATION

 Masters’ Athletes: The maximum allowable amount (to be determined following the conclusion of the Games) IS ELIGIBLE for a charitable tax receipt.
 The charitable tax receipt will be issued only after the Games.

-CHARITABLE RECEIPTS FOR DONATIONS MADE TO A TEAM OR SPORT
+CHARITABLE RECEIPTS FOR DONATIONS MADE TO A SPORT

-Donations in support of a team or sport ARE ELIGIBLE for charitable tax receipts.
+Donations in support of a sport ARE ELIGIBLE for charitable tax receipts.

 1st Party donors are defined by CRA as: